 Access control policies are reviewed regularly with the goal of reducing or refining access whenever possible.
 Changes in job function by personnel trigger an access review as well.

 Upon termination of personnel, whether voluntary or involuntary, the security team will follow ClickUp’s personnel exit procedure, which includes revocation of the associated user account and reclamation of company-owned devices, office keys or access cards, and all other corporate equipment and property prior to the final day of employment.

 How does ClickUp build, adopt, configure, and maintain technology to fulfill its security intentions?

 ClickUp stores source code and configuration files in private GitHub repositories.
-The security and development teams conduct code reviews and execute a static code analysis tools on every code commit.
-Reviewers shall check for compliance with ClickUp’s conventions and style, potential bugs, potential performance issues, and that the commit is bounded to only its intended purpose.
+The security and development teams conduct code reviews and execute a static code analysis tool on every code commit.
+Reviewers shall check for compliance with ClickUp’s conventions and style, potential bugs, potential performance issues, and that the commit is bound to only its intended purpose.

 Security reviews shall be conducted on every code commit to security-sensitive modules.
 Such modules include those that pertain directly to authentication, authorization, access control, auditing, and encryption.